-Course Objective: Calculus is one of the major branches of mathematics that finds application in almost all the fields of science.
+Course Objective:Calculus is one of the major branches of mathematics that finds application in almost all the fields of science.
 This course is an introduction to calculus.
 Students will be introduced to the concepts of limits, derivatives, integrals and infinite series.

-Hyperbolic functions, higher order derivatives, L' Hospital's rule, Leibniz rule and its applications, concavity and inflection points, asymptotes.
+Introduction to Exponential and Hyperbolic functions, higher order derivatives, L' Hospital's rule, Leibniz rule and its applications, concavity and inflection points, asymptotes.